-The NEVCA works to make Massachusetts the best place in the world to start new companies by championing the community’s top emerging and proven venture-backed companies, connecting top students with startups, and advocating for innovation-friendly public policy.
-With more than seven hundred venture capital professionals from eighty firms, its members collectively manage more than $50 billion in capital.
+The NEVCA works to make Massachusetts the best place in the world to start new companies: building relationships among founders and investors; amplifying the voice of Massachusetts’ entrepreneurial community; connecting top students with startups; and advocating for innovation-friendly public policy.
+With 700+ venture capital professionals from 80+ firms, its members collectively manage more than $50 billion in capital.

-Sarah Sherburne is a Program Manager at New England Venture Capital Association.
-She is originally from the Bay Area and came to Boston in 2008 to attend Wellesley College, where she studied French and Economics.
-While at Wellesley, Sarah was the media intern at Boston World Partnerships, where she developed an interest in the Boston Startup Community and a passion for making Boston accessible as a global hub for business.
-After college, Sarah worked in private banking and continued to engage with startups and entrepreneurs in the area.
-Sarah’s work as the Intern Program Manager enables her to be more actively involved in Massachusetts’s vibrant startup community and to support its growth.
-Sarah is currently pursuing her MBA at Babson and lives in Charlestown with her boyfriend and their goldendoodle, Bugsy.
+Sarah Case is a Program Manager at the New England Venture Capital Association and Founder of TechGen.
+She is originally from the Bay Area and moved east to attend Wellesley College, where she majored in French and Economics.
+Sarah’s first foray into the local innovation community was as an intern at Boston World Partnerships and it was there that she developed a passion for making Boston an accessible global hub for business.
+After college, Sarah worked in private banking and continued to engage with startups, entrepreneurs, and investors as she officially made Boston her home.
+Sarah is currently pursuing her MBA at Babson College and lives in Scituate with her husband and their goldendoodle, Bugsy.

 The NEVCA seeks an entrepreneurial, energetic, detail-oriented Program Manager to oversee the organization’s HACK.DIVERSITY initiative.